jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

-To get familiar with the sound of the Aeolian mode, play a vi chord in a major key, then play the major scale tones ascending from the root note of the chord (6&#x302;) to the 6&#x302; an octave above, and ending with another vi chord.
+To get familiar with the sound of the Aeolian mode, play a vi chord in a major key, then starting from the root note of the vi chord, 6&#x302;, play the major scale ascending to the 6&#x302; an octave above, and then play another vi chord.
-Then improvise for awhile within those notes, making a point of dwelling on the 6&#x302; as "home".
+Improvise for awhile within those notes, making a point of dwelling on the 6&#x302; as "home".

-To hear the sound of this mode in the context of C major, play an Am chord with its root on the open 5th string, and play the tetrachord on the 5th and 6th strings, as shown.
+To hear the sound of this mode in the key of C major, play an Am chord with its root on the open 5th string.
+Then assemble the tetrachord on the 5th and 6th strings by counting up the degrees of the major scale, `6-7-1-2-3-4-5-6`, remembering the semitone between 3-4 and 7-1, as shown in the diagram.

+In this way,
+we don't have to memorize the shapes of all the modes' tetrachords, we just have to know the major scale.

+Then compare the assembled tetrachords to the Ionian tetrachord to identify the intervals.

 ## (2) Dorian